omostan/DotNetTools.Wpfkit/COMMIT_GUIDE.md

 Before committing, verify:

 - [ ] All documentation files updated
+- [ ] CHANGELOG.md created with all versions
 - [ ] Version in .csproj is 1.0.2
 - [ ] NuGet package already published
 - [ ] Git tag v1.0.2 already created and pushed